apache/parquet-format/Encodings.md

 ###### PackedValues

 The FOR-encoded deltas, bit-packed into `ceil(num_elements_in_vector * bit_width / 8)` bytes.
-Values are packed from the least significant bit of each byte to the most significant bit, in groups of 8 values, using the same bit-packing order as the [RLE/Bit-Packing Hybrid](#RLE) encoding.
+Values are bit-packed using the same LSB-first packing order as the [RLE/Bit-Packing Hybrid](#RLE) encoding.

 If `bit_width` is 0, no bytes are stored (all deltas are zero, meaning all encoded